saadejazz/updown/README.md

         CustomLog ${APACHE_LOG_DIR}/ftor-access.log combined
 </VirtualHost>
 ```
-Then enable the new configuration:
+Then enable the new configuration and disable the default one:
 ```
+sudo a2dissite 000-default.conf
 sudo a2ensite ftor.com
 ```
 Finally, give permissions to directories that need it